noadrow/pfpf/README.md

 ## -input3:
 number of coefficients to fit (the more coefficients the greater resolution, the grater the over_fit too though)

-# example of a usecae
+# An example of a use case
 ## GUI style
 ![GUI style example](https://github.com/noadrow/pfpf/blob/main/20231013000736.gif?raw=true)